Accenture/EcoSonar/README.md

 ![EcoSonar Best Practices Page Access](./images/ecosonar-best-practices-access.PNG)

- It is a list of ecodesign best practices sorted by level of implementation.
-For each practices, you will find a description with the key metric analysed with the score you need to reach to get an A-Score.
+EcoSonar lists now audits from ecodesign and accessibility best practices coming from both audit tools Green-IT Analysis and Google Lighthouse.
+Each list of best practices is sorted by level of implementation, a score from 0 to 100 that we convert into a compliance letter from A to G. For each practices, you will find a description with the key metric analysed with the score you need to reach to get an A Score.
 Below, you will find details of the analysis and what can be corrected.
 To help developers to implement the best practice, we have added a solution guide with solution examples as well as documentations to learn about it.
+We are currently updating the documentation to add redirection to official ecodesign and accessibility guidelines.

 ![EcoSonar Best Practices Page](./images/ecosonar-best-practices.PNG)